 What does it mean if I have heart palpitations while exercising?

-Are heart palpitations and exercise always dangerous?
+Are heart palpitations after exercise always dangerous?

 Why do I sometimes get palpitations hours after exercising?